openedx/open-edx-proposals/oeps/oep-0002-bp-repo-metadata.rst

 3. As much as possible, Best Practices should be autodetected, but because they will often involve a judgement call, autodetection shouldn't be mandatory.

+The ``tags`` structure is very open ended but there are a few tags that are currently in wide use and are provided here so that they can be used consistently.

+``webservice``:
+    Indicate that this repository is the root of a webservice.  eg. It can serve HTTP content.

+``library``:
+    The repository is an installable package that is reusable but doesn't run standalone. eg. a pip installable pyton package

+``backend-service``:
+    A service that is run as a part of openedx but is not really interacted with by the end-users.  eg. xqwatcher or ecommerce-worker

+``backend-tooling``:
+    Scripts or configuration used in conjunction with services or in support of openedx.

+``xblock``:
+    Indicating that a repo contains an xblock or xblock related tooling.

 Change History
 ==============